 During my visit at the end of a warm summer, the city’s green spaces were packed with strolling couples, selfie-takers (of which there are many), ice cream eaters, and the Lycra-clad sport cyclists who seem to exist everywhere (often with GoPros mounted to their helmets).
 The city might be perceived as drab or run-down by outsiders, but it has a lot of high-quality green spaces (unfortunately, many of the city’s post-socialist planning schemes have been car-based, and newly expanded roadways have disconnected some green spaces).

 , a massive structure from 1982 set on the steep bank of the Dnieper River.
 The Ukrainian government has plans to dismantle the arch as part of its decommunization process, but it has yet to do so.
-When the city hosted last year’s Eurovision Song Contest 2017, the arch was painted in rainbow colors as a symbol of the city’s threatened Pride Parade, enraging right-wing nationalists and religious leaders.
+When the city hosted the Eurovision Song Contest in 2017, the arch was painted in rainbow colors as a symbol of the city’s threatened Pride Parade, enraging right-wing nationalists and religious leaders.
 It has since been returned to a somber grey.

 One of the most celebrated new parks in Kyiv is Landscape Alley

 , a hillside overlook with over a dozen sculptures along a well-trafficked path (also referred to as “Fashion Park” as most sculptures were placed there in conjunction with the 2011 Ukrainian Fashion Week).
 The creation of the park was, in part, meant to stop development on the site.

 The idea was that, if residents came to see the space as a public amenity and a place for strolls and social gatherings they would be more likely to protect it from the incursions of developers.
 The thought of a park space being converted to condos overnight is more than just hypothetical in a country where land titles are weak and civically held goods have been flagged for private profit.